markchristianlacap/dotfiles/README.md

-# Linux Dotfiles
+# My linux .dotfiles

-- This is my suckless setup.
+This is my suckless setup.
+I use this as my personal dotfiles.
+The color scheme is based on the [catppuccin mocha](https://github.com/catppuccin/catppuccin) theme.
+You can check the config files but it might not work for you.

 ## Operating System